Push Notifications for 1:1 and MUC Offline Users

 Added by Wojciech Kapcia about 4 years ago

 First of all - I don't think that there is much of a use case in terms of offline users vs MUC - that is, if the user is offline it's not an occupant of the room therefore no messages are being send to that user and thus nothing is saved to offline store.

 As for the push for offline user -- could you briefly discribe what do you mean?
 How would it work?
 If you are implying something like GMS/APNS then you would need to create a separate plugin which would handle desired packets (be that messages) and then call the push service with the notification.
 It can run along regular set of plugins (for example amp or offline messages) that would perform regular operations (i.e. store offline messages) and your plugin will simply be used to push notifications to the service when given packet is received.

 Added by Justin Soong about 4 years ago

 Ok thanks, then does that mean that a user's membership of a room is not persisted, if the user logs out and logs back in, the user will not be automatically joined back to the room, and if any important discussions occur in that room the user will miss it.

 Yes it will be used for APN.
 The use case is that, every message whether 1:1 or in a room that a user joins is important, and should be notified via something like APN.

-Added by Ganesh Krishnan almost 4 years ago
+Added by Ganesh Krishnan about 4 years ago

 For MUC there is an option to set number of previous messages to receive once he logs back in.
 But yes, the user is removed from room when he "logs out" or his presence is changed to unavailable.